Bâtiment B

 Completed projects

-Since its creation in 2014, BFF SA has maximised available space and rehabilitated the existing infrastructure, notably by renovating the Blue Hall and Hall 1.
-As soon as the Cantonal Development Plan was approved (2018), the company launched competitive bids for Building B and the Smart Living Lab building.
-Annex 2 has been demolished to make way for the Lab’s construction, and its tenants integrated into Wood-iD, a temporary modular structure that is part of the wood laboratory.
+Since its creation in 2014, BFF SA has maximised available space and rehabilitated the existing infrastructure, notably by renovating the Halle bleue and the Halle 1.
+As soon as the Cantonal Development Plan was approved (2018), the company launched competitive bids for the Bâtiment B and the Smart Living Lab building.
+Annex 2 has been demolished to make way for the Lab’s construction, and its tenants integrated into wood-iD, a temporary modular structure that is part of the wood laboratory.
 Since 2018, bluefactory has also hosted Neighborhub, the sustainable house that won the Solar Decathlon international solar housing competition in Denver (USA).

-Building B
+Bâtiment B

 wood-iD